 Preparation Before – My Tips for the South Kaibab Trail

 Hiking to the Colorado River and back in one day is not recommended by the National Park.
 It is an utterly strenuous and demanding hike.
 Circulatory collapse, sunstroke, dehydration, and more can occur if you are not well prepared.
 Therefore, please, invest time in a good prep.
 You can never do too much preparation.
 Exercise hard for it – make memorable memories – repeat it 😉 as we did 18 years later.
 Most important, know all risks, and you may make it.

 Attention: Don't hike in the "Danger Zone" - during heat warnings from 110°F/ 43°C and above at the bottom of the canyon.
 It is unbelievable, but even 120°F/ 49°C occurs in summer.

-- This time in 2022, we were much better prepared than in 2004, and we made this hike easily.
-Before the Grand Canyon, we hiked almost 90 miles in one week in heat in Escalante.
+- This time in 2022, we were much better prepared than in 2004 and made this hike easily.
+Before the Grand Canyon, we hiked almost 90 miles in one week in the heat of Escalante.
 We were adjusted to heat around 95°F/ 35°C, and we knew the tricks to cool down.